 UPDATE Jan 2019 – A new docuseries is being made on this case.
 See video:

 April 24, 2018 – An arrest has been made in the Ashley Freeman and Lauria Bible case.

 Ronnie Busick, 66, of Kansas has been arrested.
-Authorities believe the Busick worked with Warren Welch and David Penningtion, who are now dead.
+Authorities believe that Busick worked with Warren, Welch and David Pennington, who are now dead.

 The DA says the three men – Busick, Welch, and Pennington, killed Ashley’s parents, set their home on fire and then kidnapped and eventually killed the girls.